-The estate is located 1.5 kilometers southeast of the city Saint-Emilion in the same area (Bordeaux).
-The name Pavie derives from the French name for vineyard peach.
-In the first edition of the work "Bordeaux et ses vins" by Cocks & Féret dating back to 1850, Château Pavie is mentioned as the region's leading estate.
+The winery is located 1.5 kilometers southeast of the city Saint-Emilion in the area of the same name (Bordeaux).
+The name Pavie is derived from the French term for vineyard peach.
+In the first edition of the work "Bordeaux et ses vins" by Cocks & Féret from 1850, Château Pavie is mentioned as the leading estate in the region.
 At that time it belonged to the Talleman family and then to the wine merchant Ferdinand Bouffard.
-This enlarged the property by acquisition and inheritance on a total of 50 hectares.
-He consolidated the entire area under the name "Pavie", but named the wines of plots on the plateau as "Pavie-Decesse".
-After the First World War, Albert Porte took over the estate and sold it in 1943 to Alexandre Valette.
-After his death in 1967 the property was distributed to several branches of the family.
+This increased the property through purchase and inheritance to a total of 50 hectares.
+He consolidated the entire area under the name "Pavie", but named the wines from plots on the plateau as "Pavie-Decesse".
+After the First World War Albert Porte took over the estate and sold it to Alexandre Valette in 1943.
+After his death in 1967, the property was distributed to several branches of the family.

 Image: Château Pavie / S.Chapuis